Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Bundles

-Matter fields are often accommodated by the introduction of a vector bundle associated with $P(M,G)$.
-For a principal bundle $P(M,G)$ we define a vector space $V$ such that $G$ has left action on $V$ under a representation $\rho:G\rightarrow GL(n,K)$, with $K$ the field underlying $V$.
+\textit{Associated bundles ---} For a principal bundle $P(M,G)$ we define a vector space $V$ such that $G$ has left action on $V$ under a representation $\rho:G\rightarrow GL(n,K)$, with $K$ the field underlying $V$.
 If we assign an action on the product space $P\times V$ as,